Apples and Snakes in association with Jazz re:freshed and The Albany present:

 A place for the people.

-Join us for a night of entertainment and hear storytellers, poets and musicians share new work exploring hope and action during the climate emergency.
+Set in a future world where coffee and chocolate are nearly extinct, Cece’s Speakeasy is an immersive poetic experience where storytellers, poets and musicians share new work exploring hope and action during the climate emergency.

 Featuring: Jan Blake, Anthony Joseph, The Repeat Beat Poet, Safiya Kamaria Kinshasa and Amyra León.